EngineCreep/enginecreep/ROADMAP.md

 Every engine is now researched with a new pipeline and new sources, and nothing from the old catalogue was carried over.
 Each report is built the same way:

-- **New sources, strongest evidence first:** official recalls from NHTSA (US) and the RDW (Netherlands), NHTSA owner complaints, dated owner histories such as Bring a Trailer listings, owner forums, and Reddit communities.
+- **New sources, strongest evidence first:** official recalls from NHTSA (US) and the RDW (Netherlands), NHTSA owner complaints, UK MOT test records from the DVSA covering 138 million vehicles, dated owner histories such as Bring a Trailer listings, owner forums, and Reddit communities.
 - **A new pipeline:** every owner report is filtered, checked for which engine it is really about, grouped into known failure types, and confirmed only when independent sources agree.
 - **New grading:** the score is calculated by fixed rules that are the same for every engine and calibrated against reference engines with well-established records.
 - **Human review:** a person checks every engine before it is published.

-The catalogue restarts with **22 hand-reviewed BMW engines**.
+The catalogue restarted with **22 hand-reviewed BMW engines** and has grown to **29** since.
 The 241 profiles from version 1.x were retired, and engines come back one by one as they pass the same research and review.
 The full method is on the site's methodology page.

 ---